rohit-kuinkel1/env-blur/README.md

 1. **Open any `.env` file** - values are automatically masked
 2. **Click towards the tail of a masked value** to reveal it temporarily
 3. **Use Command Palette** (Ctrl+Shift+P) for additional commands:
-   - `env-blur: Toggle Masking feature on/off`
+   - `env-mask: Toggle Masking feature on/off`
-   - `env-blur: Reveal All Values`
+   - `env-mask: Reveal All Values`
-   - `env-blur: Mask All Values`
+   - `env-mask: Mask All Values`

 ### Supported File Patterns